-In addition to the FIdM Architectures that we talked about above, there are other federated architectures that designed originally for relatively simple applications such as OpenID [29] Which is open source user-centric and decentralized Identity management system.
-OpenID connect [30] Which is a simple identity layer on top of the OAuth 2.0 specifications family.
+In addition to the FIdM Architectures that we discuss above, there are other federated architectures that designed originally for relatively simple applications such as OpenID [27] which is open-source user-centric and decentralized Identity management system.
+OpenID connect [28] which is a simple identity layer on top of the OAuth 2.0 specifications family.
 It is the third generation of OpenID technology.
-It helps the SP to authenticate the End-User based on the authentication performed by an Authorisation Server, as well as to obtain user attribute in an interoperable and REST-like manner.
+It helps the SP to authenticate the End-User based on the authentication performed by an Authorisation Server, as well as to obtain user attributes in an interoperable and REST-like manner.
 Besides, SCIM (System for Cross-domain Identity

-Management) Which is a specification designed for cloud-based applications to manage user identities and services [31].In Table 2, we provide a comparison between Liberty alliance, Shibboleth, Security Assertion Mark-up Language SAML V2.0., WS-Federation, OpenID and OpenID connect about the target area, storage of Identity information, Single Sign-On, Single Log-Out, Identity Mapping, Security Tokens and Access to web applications.
-[32] [33]
+Management) which is a specification designed for cloud-based applications to manage user identities and services [29].
+In Table 2, we provide a comparison between Liberty alliance, Shibboleth, Security Assertion Mark-up Language SAML V2.0., WS-Federation, OpenID and OpenID connect.
+The comparison based on the target area, storage of Identity information, Single Sign-On, Single Log-Out, Identity Mapping, Security Tokens and Access to web applications.[30][31]